Tuskegee University Emergency Notifications (posted as needed)

 - Confine the fumes by shutting the room door.

-- Call the Tuskegee University Police Department at campus ext.
+- Call the Tuskegee University Police Department at on-campus landline ext.
 4911 or 334-724-4911, and the University Safety Officer, giving your name, department and location of the leak.

 - Activate the building fire alarm to begin building evacuation.